 2. Place flour, baking powder, baking soda, sugar and salt in a large mixing bowl and whisk together.

 3. Cut in butter to dry ingredients until mixture resembles coarse crumbs.
 To “cut in” means to blend solid fat with dry ingredients.
 You can use a pastry blender, two knives, or your fingertips.
-If using your hands, just mash the butter bits into the dry stuff so that it makes smaller butter bits that are covered in the dry ingredients.
-Keep working the butter through until the mixture looks the same (no large clumps of butter left).
+If using your hands, just mash the butter bits into the dry stuff until you no longer feel chunks of butter.
+Keep working the butter through until the mixture looks the same and clumps up like wet sand).

-4. Stir in the buttermilk with a rubber spatula until mixture forms a soft, sticky ball.
+4. Stir in the buttermilk with a rubber spatula until mixture forms a soft, sticky dough.

 9. Serve immediately.